hak5/usbrubberducky-payloads/payloads/library/mobile/Android/Android_HID_BruteForceCode/readme.md

 - Props: *[Hak5Darren](https://github.com/hak5darren)* for original idea, *[Kalani](https://github.com/kalanihelekunihi)* & Shinichi Kudo for info on backspace CVE

 ## Description
 An updated version of Hak5 episode 1217.1 android pin brute force method using just Ducky Script 3.
-Please not this brute force method is at least 10-year-old at time of writing.
+Please note this brute force method is at least 10-year-old at time of writing.
 So, will not work on modern android phones.
-But give you a PoC of a way it could of be written.
+But gives you a PoC of a way it could of be written.

 There is also a version to work with CVE-2017-10709 that uses backspaces.